Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

-Finally, \eqref{eq:tau1} and \eqref{eq:tau2} together imply Property~\ref{itm:cp6}. \end{proof} We leave it to the interested reader to check that the resulting coupling of the primal and dual double random current model is the same as the one described in~\cite{LisHF} (where no connection with the dimer model is used).
+We leave it to the interested reader to check that the resulting coupling of the primal and dual double random current model is the same as the one described in~\cite{LisHF} (where no connection with the dimer model is used, and where all the properties above can as well be deduced).